SeC-Hikit/cai2hikit/README.md

 # Hikit - cai2hikit microservice

-Hikit cai2hikit is a microservice responsible for retrieving data from [cai API](https://osm2cai.cai.it/api/), that will serve to integrate cai data with the Hikit service.
+Hikit cai2hikit is a microservice responsible for retrieving data from [cai API](https://osm2cai.cai.it/api/) that will serve to integrate cai data with the Hikit service.

-## Build
+## Build and Run

 ### Prerequisites
 - JDK 21